Minimal model program: Minimal models of surfaces

 Every irreducible complex algebraic curve is birational to a unique smooth projective curve, so the theory for curves is trivial.
-The case of surfaces was first investigated by the geometers of the Italian school around 1900; the contraction theorem of Guido Castelnuovo essentially describes the process of constructing a minimal model of any surface.
+The case of surfaces was first investigated by the geometers of the Italian school around 1900; the contraction theorem of Guido Castelnuovo essentially describes the process of constructing a minimal model of any smooth projective surface.
 The theorem states that any nontrivial birational morphism $f\colon X\to Y$ must contract a −1-curve to a smooth point, and conversely any such curve can be smoothly contracted.
 Here a −1-curve is a smooth rational curve C with self-intersection $C\cdot C = -1.$ Any such curve must have $K\cdot C = -1$ which shows that if the canonical class is nef then the surface has no −1-curves.

 Castelnuovo's theorem implies that to construct a minimal model for a smooth surface, we simply contract all the −1-curves on the surface, and the resulting variety Y is either a (unique) minimal model with K nef, or a ruled surface (which is the same as a 2-dimensional Fano fiber space, and is either a projective plane or a ruled surface over a curve).
 In the second case, the ruled surface birational to X is not unique, though there is a unique one isomorphic to the product of the projective line and a curve.
 A somewhat subtle point is that even though a surface might have infinitely many -1-curves, one need only contract finitely many of them to obtain a surface with no -1-curves.